WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - enables orchestration of all the above

 * you can implement **manual approval step**.
 The **pipeline will wait 7 days** in that step, if not approved / rejected , pipeline will timeout.

+- you can integrate _CodePipeline_ with your github account by using either _OAuth_ or _personal access_ tokens.

 ### Cognito